Back to blog

 Timeline: Delivered with the resale package.

 Key numbers to check: The "percent funded" metric.
 Industry standard says 70% is adequate.
 Below 50% is a concern.
-Below 30% should make buyers think hard about the purchase.
+Below 30% should make any buyer think very hard about the purchase.

 5. Insurance Certificate (Master Policy)

-What it is: A certificate showing the HOA's master insurance policy — what's covered, the coverage limits, and the deductible amounts.
+A certificate showing the HOA's master insurance policy, what's covered, the coverage limits, and the deductible amounts.

-If the master policy has a high deductible — say $50,000 per occurrence — a damage event could trigger a special assessment to cover the deductible.
-That's a cost buyers should know about before closing.
+Something that catches people off guard: if the master policy has a high deductible, say $50,000 per occurrence, a damage event could trigger a special assessment to cover that deductible.
+That's a cost buyers should know about before closing, not after.

-Who provides it: Usually from the management company or the HOA's insurance agent.
-Sometimes included in the resale package; sometimes ordered separately.
+Usually from the management company or the HOA's insurance agent.
+Sometimes included in the resale package, sometimes ordered separately.

 Typical cost: Usually free or $25-$50 when ordered separately.